biocypher/biochatter/docs/api.md

 ```
 #### SUMMARY_PROMPT: Instructions on how to interpret and answer user questions based on retrieved information

 Follow prompt design below, replace NewAPI accordingly.
-If results are not satisfactory engineer the prompts further.
+If results are not
+satisfactory, engineer the prompts further.

 ```python
 NewAPI_SUMMARY_PROMPT = """